mickymacirl/rathmackneecastle/README.md

 ### Fonts

-I've made the decision to use the imported Montserrat typeface from Google Fonts. https://fonts.adobe.com/fonts/montserrat#details-section
+I've made the decision to use the imported *[Montserrat](https://fonts.adobe.com/fonts/montserrat#details-section)* typeface from Google Fonts.

-I chose this typeface because, in my opinion, it blends nicely with the website's design and complements the font used in the logo which is Anton. https://fonts.adobe.com/fonts/anton
+I chose this typeface because, in my opinion, it blends nicely with the website's design and complements the font used in the logo which is *[Anton](https://fonts.adobe.com/fonts/anton)*.

 ### Montserrat